GitGuardian/ggtools/postgresql-16-upgrade/README.md

 From the KOTS admin console you can now update the GitGuardian application.

-:vertical_traffic_light: A preflight check called `PostgreSQL 16 Upgrade` will ensure that the backup was executed correctly by checking the configMap `postgresql-bakcup`.
+:vertical_traffic_light: A preflight check called `PostgreSQL 16 Upgrade` will ensure that the backup was executed correctly by checking the configMap `postgresql-backup`.

-### Restore PostgreSQL backuped data
+### Restore PostgreSQL data

-Once, the applications update has succesfully completed, you can restore the data using the `restore.sh` script:
+Once the application update has successfully completed, you can restore the data using the `restore.sh` script:

 ```shell
 ./restore.sh --namespace <gitguardian_namespace> --input </path/to/pg_dump.sql.gz>